The Best ETFs to Buy Now

 Investing in gold is not easy for the average retail investor, though.
 But an excellent – and simple – way to get exposure to the precious metal is via the SPDR Gold MiniShares (GLDM).

-Having at least a small allocation to gold in your asset allocation makes sense in really any environment.
-And it makes a lot more sense in the environment we currently find ourselves in.
+Having at least a small allocation to gold in your portfolio makes sense in any environment.
+And it makes a lot more sense right now.
 This is why the SPDR Gold MiniShares is on this list of the best ETFs to buy now.

 iShares 1-3 Year Treasury Bond ETF